chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] refactor: Use module name in PyPackageRunLineMarkerContributor, also strip __main__, other special cases?
 - [ ] refactor: Is doing PyAllExportUtil too much string magic?
 - [ ] refactor: why do we need a different check during tests? `PyWrapHeuristics.isProtocol`
 - [ ] fix: Making one symbol public via import place quickfix makes all other symbols unimported